 Fill a jar with pieces of rotting fruit, apple cider vinegar, and a few drops of dish soap.
 Cover with cellophane.
-Wrap the cellophane in a rubber band, and poke holes in the cellophane with a toothpick.
+Rooted Mama Health explains that you then should wrap the cellophane in a rubber band, and poke holes in the cellophane with a toothpick.

 How to Make the Rotting Fruit, Apple Cider Vinegar, Sugar & Honey Trap:

 This trap combines the allure of rotting fruit and apple cider vinegar with sugar and honey.
 Combine sugar and honey and warm up the mixture.
 Add more honey and sugar and then top it off with some apple cider vinegar.Cover with cellophane.
 Wrap the cellophane in a rubber band, and poke holes in the cellophane with a toothpick.
 Many hard money lenders will utilize this trap when they are in the process of repairing a home before they put it on the market.

 How to Make the Heated Milk, Sugar & Pepper Trap: